Osteoarthritis and Pilates

 For more information on Osteoarthritis head to Versus Arthritis

 The good news is exercise and leading a healthy lifestyle can help manage pain and symptoms of arthritis and although it cannot be cured it can be kept at a manageable level.
-Exercise is good for osteoarthritis, although resting the joint my, at first, cause some relief it will inevitably result in the joint becoming stiffer and the muscles around the joint becoming weak from inactivity.
+Exercise is good for osteoarthritis, although resting the joint might, at first, cause some relief it will inevitably result in the joint becoming stiffer and the muscles around the joint becoming weak from inactivity.
 Therefore, staying active is key to a better quality of life.

 How Pilates can help with treating arthritis?

-Pilates is great for osteoarthritis because during a Pilates class we work our bodies in all planes of movement, taking the joints through their full range of motion, in fluid and gentle movements that don’t over stress or impact the joints heavily.
+Pilates is great for osteoarthritis because during a Pilates class our bodies are worked in all planes of movement, taking the joints through their full range of motion, in fluid and gentle movements that don’t over stress or impact the joints heavily.
 Pilates is mainly a weight bearing exercise class, however the use of small weights (or cans if you don’t have them) and resistance bands adds a level of resistance training that is suitable for someone with osteoarthritis.
 Stretching is thought to help with blood flow and the delivery of nutrients to muscles and tendons.
 Better circulation may also serve to relieve aches and stiffness.
 Subtle improvements in posture may also result in fewer aches and pains.

 Come and join one of my online Pilates classes via Zoom and find out how Pilates can help you.
 If you live in the Chichester area I also offer at home one to one Pilates classes inline with COVID guidance and restrictions.Favorite